Revitalising and upgrading existing buildings

 Further information about the application of the premises standards to existing buildings, including concessions and unjustifiable hardship, can be found in Advisory Notice 02/17 Access and facilities for people with a disability- upgrading requirements.

-Applications for unjustifiable hardship should be made to the State Planning Commission.
+Applications for unjustifiable hardship should be made to the Building Committee (a sub-committee of the State Planning Commission).

 - Upgrading existing buildings handbook - Australian Building Codes Board